charlesRmajor/base-expo-native-project/TUTORIAL.md

 # TUTORIAL
 Learn how to use all essential elements of this project by following our tutorial to add a location tracker.
 In this tutorial, you will learn how to:
 1. Add a new Redux Store to your app
-2. Effectively use this redux store
-3. Create a new dumb component
+2. Create a new dumb component
-4. Create a new container to connect your dumb view to the new redux store
+3. Create a new container to connect your dumb view to the new redux store
-5. Setup Location Services & Redux Store
+4. Setup Location Services & Redux Store
-6. Track Location On New Page
+5. Track Location On New Page

 6. Create a new router & connect it to MainRouter.js
 7. Bonus: create a new page